brunokoga/Montevideo/monsters_dir/monsterAdvancement.md

 Determining the final CR for a creature with class levels requires careful consideration.
 While adding a class level to a monster that stacks with its existing abilities and role generally adds 1 to its CR for each level taken, adding classes that do not stack is more complicated.

 Table: Monsters with Class Levels gives general guidelines regarding which core classes add directly to a monster's abilities based on its role.
 Classes that are marked “key” generally add 1 to a creature's CR for each level added.
-Classes marked with a “—” increase a creature's CR by 1 for every 2 class levels added until the number of levels added are equal to (or exceed) the creature's original CR, at which point they are treated as “key” levels (adding 1 to the creature's CR for each level added.
+Classes marked with a “—” increase a creature's CR by 1 for every 2 class levels added until the number of levels added are equal to (or exceed) the creature's original CR, at which point they are treated as “key” levels (adding 1 to the creature's CR for each level added).
 Creatures that fall into multiple roles treat a class as key if either of its roles treat the class as key.
 Note that levels in NPC classes are never considered key.